JeffersonLab/clara-docs/docs/clas/data-processing.md

 ```
 {: .scrolling-pre }

-#### servicesFile
+#### The services YAML file

-This is known as CLARA YAML file. this describes application micro-services and
+This is known as the CLARA YAML file.
+It describes the application micro-services,
-their engine details, transient data format and service configuration details.
+their transient data format and their configuration parameters.
-One can specify the *servicesFile* location in the CLI by:
+The *servicesFile* location can by specified in the CLI by:
 ```
-clara> set servicesFile <path>
+clara> set servicesFile ~/clas12/exp1/services.yml
 ```

-You can also edit/modify *servicesFile* while in the CLI environment:
+You can also modify the *servicesFile* from inside the CLI environment:
 ```
 clara> edit services
 ```

-Editing is a useful tool, that demonstrates micro-services based application
+This editing command is a useful tool,
+that demonstrates the flexibility of micro-services applications.
-flexibility.
-For e.g. you can comment-out specific services in the
+For example, you can comment most of the services
-*servicesFile* to debug specific set of services, and/or add new services,
+to debug just a few specific ones,
-expanding functionality of a data processing application.
+or add new services to expand the functionality of the application.

-To verify application service composition that will be used to deploy and run
+To verify the application services composition run:
-a data processing application run:
 ```
 clara> show services
 io-services: